chef/chef-web-docs/chef_master/source/google.rst

 Test Kitchen
 =====================================================
-The following Test Kitchen driver for VMware is directly supported by Chef:
+The following Test Kitchen driver is directly supported by Chef:

 kitchen-google
 -----------------------------------------------------